Ikarus76/UEJoystickPlugin/readme.md

 Howto use it

 Windows:
-Compile SDL2 as static library from source:
+Compile SDL2 with vc2015 is a painful thing.
+Compiling as Dynamic and Static will do.
+But i am not able get the static version linked to my plugin for now.
+So, for now i am using an dynamic linked version.

 1) Go to Plugins/JoystickPlugin/ThirdParty/SDL2

+1a) At first Time run the setup.bat.
+This will download the lastest hg-branched source from sdl.

 2) call the build.bat for the latest version or the build203 for version 2.0.3 of SDL2.

-3) If yoou have installed the VS2013/2015 and DirectX SDK Jun2010 and the Windows 8.1 SDK, at least, you should get an SDL2-static.lib in the SDL2-xxxx/Lib directory.
+3) If you have installed the VS2013/2015 and DirectX SDK Jun2010 and the Windows 8.1 SDK, you should get SDL2-files in the SDL????/Lib directory.
+Now you could delete the build directory

 4) Now you should have an UE4-Project with C++ Sources.
 At least a Dummy-Class, you need to create an VisualStudio Project-File create from the UE-Project-File (RMB - Generate VisualStudio...).

 5) Now open the VS-Solution and compile all.

 6) Open the UE4-Project and be sure you have activated the Joystick-Plugin.

+Here https://w-hs.sciebo.de/index.php/s/148QVopCDdHwhLQ is a Test-Project ThirdPerson-Template.

 Linux (Ubuntu 14.04 LTS): (todo tests on fesh install systems (maybe i forgott something))